 - Return the server to the state that the customer normally uses, such as IPL type, IPL mode, and the way the system is configured or partitioned. - Attention: Before returning the system to the customer, remove the system from service mode.
 If the system is left in service mode, it automatically places a call for service every two hours. - While you were performing the problem analysis on the original serviceable event, other serviceable-event numbers might have been opened.
 Close all serviceable events that were opened as a result of your service activity. - Ensure that server verification has been performed and there are no problems that require additional service actions. - If the repair was done using the Integrated Virtualization Manager (IVM) online repair procedures, ensure that the original serviceable event is now closed. - 1.
 Record the system reference code (SRC) or symptom and the location code of the field-replaceable unit (FRU) you replaced, for future reference. - 2.
-On the IVM, open Manage Serviceable Events and look at existing serviceable events. - 76 Power Systems: System backplane for the 8231-E2B, 8231-E1C, or 8231-E2C

-- 3. Are there any service action events that are open? - · Yes: Continue with the next step. - No: If the system attention LED is still on, turn off the LED as described in "Activating and deactivating LEDs" on page 80.
+On the IVM, open Manage Serviceable Events and look at existing serviceable events. - 3.
+Are there any service action events that are open? - Yes: Continue with the next step. - No: If the system attention LED is still on, turn off the LED as described in "Activating and deactivating LEDs" on page 89.
 Return the system to the customer.
 This completes the repair. - 4.
 Record the list of open service action events. - 5.
-From the list of serviceable events recorded in step 4, perform step 6 through step 30 on page 79 for each open service action event. - 6.
+From the list of serviceable events recorded in step 4, perform step 6 through step 30 on page 88 for each open service action event. - 6.
 Determine the error class of the serviceable event.
 Record for future use. - 7.
 Examine the details of the open service action event.

-Is the error code associated with this service action event the same as recorded in step 1 on page 76?
+Is the error code associated with this service action event the same as recorded in step 1?